Haddenham, Buckinghamshire: Notable people

 Haddenham is the birthplace of British composer Doreen Carwithen (1922–2003).

 The astronomer William Rutter Dawes (1799–1868) had his home and private observatory in the village from 1857 to 1868.

-The architect Peter Aldington (1933–present) and his wife Margaret have their home in Haddenham.
+The architect Peter Aldington (1933–present) and his wife Margaret have their home in Turn End.
 He is one of a very select group of architects branded by English Heritage as the "living listed" and together with John Craig founded his own practice in the village in 1970.

 Peter Parrott, an RAF pilot who fought in the Battle of Britain, was born in Haddenham.

 Media

 Haddenham has been the setting for a number of television programmes including Jeeves and Wooster, Rosemary & Thyme and eight episodes of Midsomer Murders.

 The village appears in the second Muppet film, The Great Muppet Caper.
 Having been forced to fly in an aeroplane's baggage hold, Kermit the Frog, Fozzie Bear and Gonzo are thrown out of the plane and land in Haddenham's Church End pond.

-The duck pond has recently been used as a backdrop for a Halifax advert featuring the Thunderbirds.
+The duck pond has been used as a backdrop for a Halifax advert featuring the Thunderbirds and in episodes of Pennyworth which tells the story of Alfred Pennyworth, Bruce Wayne's Butler from DC's Batman Universe.

-The duck pond area in Haddenham was recently used to film episodes of Pennyworth which tells the story of Alfred Pennyworth, Bruce Wayne's Butler from DC's Batman Universe.
+Scenes for a further streaming series of "Citadel" were filmed in November 2024 around Skittles Green and Church End where these locations stood in for Scotland (according to a crew member).